awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItemsDocumentClasses.md

 Table.GetItem(Primitive partitionKey, Primitive sortKey, GetItemOperationConfig config);
 ```

 You can use the configuration object to specify several optional parameters such as request a specific list of attributes or specify the page size \(number of items per page\)\.
 Each data operation method has its own configuration class\.
-For example, the `GetItemOperationConfig` class enables you to provide options for the `GetItem` operation and the `PutItemOperationConfig` class enables you to provide optional parameters for the `PutItem` operation\.
+For example, you can use the `GetItemOperationConfig` class to provide options for the `GetItem` operation\.
+You can use the `PutItemOperationConfig` class to provide optional parameters for the `PutItem` operation\.

 The following sections discuss each of the data operations that are supported by the `Table` class\.

 ## Putting an Item \- Table\.PutItem Method<a name="PutMidLevelDotNet"></a>

 The `PutItem` method uploads the input `Document` instance to the table\.
-If an item that has a primary key that is specified in the input `Document` exists in the table, then the `PutItem` operation replaces the entire existing item\.
-The new item will be identical to the `Document` object that you provided to the `PutItem` method\.
-Note that this means that if your original item had any extra attributes, they are no longer present in the new item\.
+If an item that has a primary key that is specified in the input `Document` exists in the table, the `PutItem` operation replaces the entire existing item\.
+The new item is identical to the `Document` object that you provided to the `PutItem` method\.
+If your original item had any extra attributes, they are no longer present in the new item\.

 The following are the steps to put a new item into a table using the AWS SDK for \.NET document model\.

 1. Execute the `Table.LoadTable` method that provides the table name in which you want to put an item\.